 A forested scene at Camp Denali, a wilderness lodge in Alaska with deep ties to the national park, with a pond reflecting pine trees and a blue sky.

-A pond just outside a cabin at Camp Denali, with a view of the Alaskan wilderness and mountains.
-It is situated near treeline and accesses native tundra and boreal forest habitats right from the door.
+Pond outside a log cabin at Camp Denali, with a view of the Alaskan wilderness with mountains, tundra & boreal forest.

 Wooden tables and chairs with fresh flowers and big windows boasting views of Denali National Park are where guests eat Alaska-grown meat and produce, including wild fish, pork, elk and reindeer products.